Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Suitable For:

-Due to their size and low maintenance needs, hamsters make great pets for first-time pet owners and for people living in apartments, small homes, and quiet neighborhoods.
+Due to their size and relatively low maintenance needs when compared to cats and dogs, hamsters make great pets for first-time pet owners and for people living in apartments, small homes, and quiet neighborhoods.
 Although these little rodents can be friendly, they’re not overly social and mainly interact during the night.
 Therefore, they’re not the best pets for light sleepers, people who like to spend their evenings quietly, or people who want playful and cuddly pets.

 Pros